NOTE THIS IS EXPERIMENTAL FOR NOW

 Generator families

 Generators are used to add simulated data columns.
-They are
+They are independent of each other.

 Current predictor generators are listed below.